 Fourth-year students who have earned the required number of credits for graduation may extend their enrollment for up to another two semesters if it does not exceed the maximum period of enrollment set forth in Article 156 of the University Undergraduate Rules and Regulations.
-This can be done by applying for and receiving approval for an extension of enrollment period (Article 169 of the University Undergraduate Rules and Regulations).
-However, all academic fees must also be paid for the extended period.
-Details are provided on the keio.jp portal or Keio University Student Website.
+This can be done by applying for and receiving approval for an extension of the enrollment period (Article 169 of the University Undergraduate Rules and Regulations).
+However, all academic fees must be paid for the extended period.
+Details are provided on keio.jp or the Keio University Student Website.